zulip/zulip-gci/tasks/user-guides.md

 ### Task Type C

 Read three of the guides that have been written by other GCI contributors.
 Try to follow the instructions step-by-step, completely precisely, taking careful notes on any issues or mistakes you run into.
-Add those notes and any suggested edits as comments on the appropriate pull requests.
+Add those notes and any suggested edits as comments on the appropriate pull requests (or if they're already been merged, just make your changes and submit a pull request to update the text).
 Open a new pull request with links to the three guides.

 The title of the pull request should be "User guides C: *feature1*, *feature2*, *feature3*"

 ## General Notes

-* The source for the user documentation is the Markdown files under templates/zerver/help/ in the main Zulip repository.
+* The source for the user documentation is the Markdown files is under templates/zerver/help/ in the main Zulip repository (zulip/zulip).

-* To see the latest version of a user documentation file templates/zerver/help/feature.md in Markdown, reload your browser on http://localhost:9991/help/feature.
+* To see the current version of a user documentation file, templates/zerver/help/feature.md in Markdown, reload your browser on http://localhost:9991/help/feature.